 Okay, I know that there are folks who hear “high school reunion” and think, “I’d rather have a colonoscopy.”
 I am just not one of them.
 The reality is that our memories make us unique among beings in the animal kingdom (although there could be something going on in minds of elephants, I grant you).
 As animals with memory, we all have a history that lives in our minds.
-There are parts of that history that we prefer to remember more than others, which is why high school reunions get such a bum rap.
+There are parts of that history that we prefer to remember more than others, which partially explains why high school reunions get such a bum rap.
 But, based on experience at my last four high school reunions (20th, 25th, 30th, and 35th), I have discovered at least three laws of reunions you should keep in mind before you decide against attending your own.